 Every diamond ring or piece of diamond jewelry starts with a loose diamond.
 These are diamonds that have been cut and polished, but not yet set in a piece of jewelry.
 Many jewelers today sell loose diamonds as well as pre-made jewelry.

 When you’re in the market for loose diamonds, you’ll almost always find better value and a greater range by shopping online.
 The advantages of shopping online are explored in-depth in this article.

 It’s vital, however, that you choose a trusted vendor when shopping online.
 The best diamond retailers will offer a large range of high-quality diamonds at respectable prices.
 They should also offer the ability to inspect your diamond through high-quality images, so you know what exactly you’re getting for your money.

 Here we’ll summarize the best places to buy loose diamonds online, and give a summary of what makes each retailer special.

 If you’re going to buy diamonds online, make sure you know which vendors can be trusted and which can’t.

 Poor quality retailers may offer diamonds priced too high, a small range of diamonds on offer, or even diamonds that don’t carry certificates from reputable grading entities.
 This can lead you to spend a lot of money on a diamond that is worth a fraction of that price.

 To ensure you have no post-purchase remorse, shop with a retailer that comes recommended across the diamond industry.
-Here are our recommended places to buy loose diamonds (click them to get to the proper section):
+Here are the best places to buy loose diamonds in 2021 (click them to get to the proper section):

 Best for: all-round customer experience.